Knowle Stadium: History

 by local rival Eastville.
 Knowles turnover was £495,354 whereas Eastville staked £1,269,299.

 Stan Raymond, Harry Sayers, John Rowe and Marshall were the main trainers during this popular era and into the 1950s.

 Closure

-In the late 1950s the track became subject to a bid from developers.
+In December 1960, speedway director Charles Foot announced that he had been told that the stadium was to be sold for re-development.
 Some time later the site was sold by the company, and the last meeting was held on 28 January 1961, to be replaced by housing.
 The company was liquidated by Edward Balfour during March 1961 and the site today is the housing called Long Eaton Drive and Ravenhead Drive.